diana-hui-yang/cohesity-scripts/sbt/README.md

 - chmod 750 duplicate-ora-coh-sbt.bash
 - chmod 750 restore-ora-coh-sbt.bash

+## AIX Prerequisite
+GNU package: bash, gawk, python, mpfr, findutils

 ## Download all SBT related scripts
 ### Linux
 linux-sbt-download script will download all RMAN shell scripts to run on Linux servers and Cohesity Python scripts that are necessary to do Oracle backup and restore using Cohesity sbt library.
 ### AIX
 aix-sbt-download script will download all RMAN shell scripts to run on AIX servers and Cohesity Python scripts that are necessary to do Oracle backup and restore using Cohesity sbt library.

 ## Download SBT library
 SBT library needs to be downloaded from Cohesity support site.